 It’s hard to make a good decision if you don’t know what you don’t know.
 Asking your stakeholders open-ended questions will give you more useful information than yes-no questions.

 For example, do you need to write job descriptions for new roles?
-Make a point of asking team members who’ve done that job, or one like it, what skills they think are essential and why.
+Make a point of asking team members who’ve done that job, or one similar, what skills they think are essential and why.

 Encourage your stakeholders in the decision-making process to ask you and each other questions, too.
 They may raise issues you hadn’t considered.